01-02 - Foundations - Dig Foundation

 The digger will be used to dig the rest of the under-house area down to the under-slab depth.
 Even though this done after the footings, the reality is that the digger will work across the house area digging a bit of the footing trench and then digging down to under-slab depth in that area before moving on to do a bit more of the footing trench.
 Operating a digger requires lots of skill and an important part of this skill is avoiding snookering yourself so you can't now get access to something you need to dig.
 Make sure the digger operator knows all the details of what you want for the trench depth and location and the under-slab depth and they will figure out the best digging sequence to achieve the right final result.

-In my design, the depth of the under-slab level is 43.5 inches below the the cleared site level (which is "grade" height) and that is 63.5 inches below where I put the batter board strings.
+In my design, the depth of the under-slab level is 23 inches (1'11") below the the levelled site level and that is 44 inches (3'8") below where I put the batter board strings (the batterboard strings are at lowest grade height).

 As per the ground markers and Excavation Cross-Section drawing

-Prior to the dig and as needed during the dig, you will have transferred the batter board string positions to the ground using spray paint and some temporary marker sticks.
-This is the info that the digger operator needs from the Site Mark-out Plan.
+Prior to the dig and as needed during the dig, you will have transferred the batter board string positions to the ground using (white) spray paint and some temporary marker sticks.

 For the depths, it is best to just give the digger operator the Excavation Cross-Section drawing.
-You will continuously check depths throughout the digging process by measuring down from the batter board string height. remember that it is very important not to ever go deeper than the depths shown on the drawing because you need to build the foundations on undisturbed soil.
-If you do accidentally go too deep in a particular place then it will be necessary to use more concrete to fill it.
+You will continuously check depths throughout the digging process by measuring down from the batter board string height.
+Remember that it is very important not to ever go deeper than the depths shown on the drawing because you need to build the foundations on undisturbed soil.
+If you do accidentally go too deep in a particular place then it will be necessary to use more concrete to fill it or to use well tampered crushed rock.
 Never just add soil and try to compact it into the hole as it will not work properly and you house may sink (unevenly).
 It is safest to have the digger stop digging about 2 inches less than on the drawing and finish off the last 2 inches by hand.

 Implement mid-way alcoves for bracing stakes